vhcd/vhcd.github.io/_posts/2021-05-13-scenario-variants.md

 # Am I re-inventing the wheel?

-> The Variant Manager is a specialized UI panel in the Unreal Editor that you can use to set up multiple different configurations of the Actors in your Level.
+> The [Variant Manager](https://docs.unrealengine.com/en-US/Basics/Levels/Variants/Overview/index.html) is a specialized UI panel in the Unreal Editor that you can use to set up multiple different configurations of the Actors in your Level.
 Each of these configurations is referred to as a Variant.

-At some point, I have to mention Unreal Engine's [Variant Manager](https://docs.unrealengine.com/en-US/Basics/Levels/Variants/Overview/index.html), as it seems quite similar to what we're doing.
+At some point, I have to mention Unreal Engine's own Variant Manager, as it seems quite similar to what we're doing.

 ![](https://docs.unrealengine.com/Images/Basics/Levels/Variants/Overview/overview-hero.png)